Slate5/syscall_intercept/README.md

 ### Disassembly:

-The library disassembles the text segment of the _glibc_ loaded into the memory space of the process in which it is initialized.
+The library disassembles the text segment of _glibc_ loaded into the memory space of the process in which it is initialized.
 It locates all syscall instructions and replaces each of them with a jump.
 This is in common with both x86\_64 and RISC-V, but RISC-V differs in how patching is [implemented](#patching-risc-v).

 ### Patching RISC-V